Healthdirect Free Australian health advice you can count on.

 • numbness

-In some cases, signs of limb injury may indicate that there is something else wrong.
+In some cases, limb symptoms happen because there is something else wrong.
+For example:

-• pain felt in the shoulder may be a sign of a heart problem
+• pain felt in your shoulder may be a sign of a heart problem

-• pain in the hip may indicate a compressed nerve in the back
+• pain in your buttocks may indicate sciatica (a compressed nerve in the back)

-• painful feet may be a sign of nerve damage (neuropathy)
+• pain in your feet and hands may be a sign of peripheral neuropathy (nerve damage)

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.